 Most of the BWSSB certified plumbers just sit in the offices and will ask for extra figures however if you choose to deal directly with BWSSB you will get better services at lower rates.

 As a matter of fact, the plumbers are not allowed to collect any form of additional charges.
-What they are allowed to collect is labor charges which are only applicable during the time of laying pipes.
+They are allowed to collect labour charges that are only applicable during the time of laying pipes.

 There are instances where individuals have paid more than Rs 10,000 for connection, pipe laying, and meter fixing.
-What is even more absurd is that the case involves single-story houses in a 30 X 40 site
+What is even more absurd is that the case involves single-storey houses in a 30 X 40 site.

-Some of the plumbers may be very mischievous in that whenever they may lie to you that your application form has been misplaced at the BWSSB offices and that you will need to make additional payments for you to get assistance.
+Some of the plumbers may be very mischievous in that whenever they may lie to you, your application form has been misplaced at the BWSSB offices and that you will need to make additional payments for you to get assistance.

 Why does BWSSB collect operational Cost?

-Bengaluru Water Supply and Sewerage Board (BWSSB) has recently made a move on mandatory occupancy certificate a move that offers huge relief to hundreds of homeowners who are looking to have new water connections.
+Bengaluru Water Supply and Sewerage Board (BWSSB) has recently moved on a mandatory occupancy certificate, a move that offers huge relief to hundreds of homeowners looking to have new water connections.

 The move is expected to benefit hundreds of homeowners who were unable to benefit from these new connections due to the conditions that were put in place.

-Just after the relaxation of the rule close to 400 new water connections were issued.
-The only requirement is the residents to provide an affidavit that shows they will apply for OC certification.
+Just after the relaxation of the rule, close to 400 new water connections were issued.
+The only requirement is for the residents to provide an affidavit that shows they will apply for OC certification.

-That is the only requirement along with the non-refundable deposit for a new connection.
-The water supply board levies penalties on connections which work out at 50% for monthly water bill and 100% for commercial complexes.
+That is the only requirement, along with the non-refundable deposit for a new connection.
+The water supply board levies penalties on connections which work out at 50% for monthly water bills and 100% for commercial complexes.

-The OC certification needs to be possessed by the homeowner of the house running 300 square meters as well as those that are equipped with more than four kitchens apart from the commercial apartments.
-The penalty that is levied is handed back once the OC certificate has been handed to the water supply board.
+The OC certification needs to be possessed by the house’s homeowner running 300 square meters and those equipped with more than four kitchens apart from the commercial apartments.
+The levied penalty is handed back once the OC certificate has been handed to the water supply board.

-After it was formed BWSSB programs implemented a new system to its sewers where the current system makes use of stoneware pipes of up to 300 millimeters in diameter and mains and outfalls up to 2,100 millimeters in diameter.
-The three main stages in the sewerage plan include treatment plant as well as two other additional mini-plants.
+After it was formed, BWSSB programs implemented a new system to its sewers.
+The current system uses stoneware pipes of up to 300 millimeters in diameter and mains and outfalls up to 2,100 millimeters in diameter.
+The three main stages in the sewerage plan include a treatment plant and two other additional mini-plants.